The Nine Chapters on the Mathematical Art: Real number system

 The Nine Chapters on the Mathematical Art does not discuss natural numbers, that is, positive integers and their operations, but they are widely used and written on the basis of natural numbers.
 Although it is not a book on fractions, the meaning, nature, and four operations of fractions are fully discussed.
 For example: combined division (addition), subtraction (subtraction), multiplication (multiplication), warp division (division), division (comparison size), reduction (simplified fraction), and bisector (average).

 The concept of negative numbers also appears in "Nine Chapters of Arithmetic".
 In order to cooperate with the algorithm of equations, the rules of addition and subtraction of positive and negative numbers are given.
 The subtraction is "divide by the same name, benefit by different names.
 The addition is "divide by different names, benefit from each other by the same name.
 Among them, "division" is subtraction, "benefit" is addition, and "no entry" means that there is no counter-party, but multiplication and division are not recorded.

 The Nine Chapters on the Mathematical Art gives a certain discussion on natural numbers, fractions, positive and negative numbers, and some special irrationality.
-It basically has the prototype of real number system.
+Generally speaking, it has the prototype of the real number system used in modern mathematics.